 Is North Korea a country?

 Is North Korea a country?
 The full name of “North Korea” is the Democratic Peoples Republic of Korea, AKA the DPRK.
-The DPRK is a fully sovereign state with diplomatic relations with many countries.
+The DPRK is a fully sovereign state with diplomatic relations with many other nations.

 Whether North Korea is a country comes from the fact that both the DPRK and the Republic of Korea (south Korea) both claim to be the legitimate government of the whole peninsula.
-Therefore there is no such “country” as North Korea, there is the DPRK.
+Therefore there is no such “country” as North Korea,or indeed South Korea there is the DPRK and the ROK.

 Let’s start with communist ideology and ask the greater question: has there ever really been a communist country?
 From a strict viewpoint: no, there has never been a communist country.
 Many countries have been governed by a communist party (the Soviet Union springs to mind) but communism was the endgame, with socialism providing the steps that paved the way.
 All present and former ‘communist’ countries would therefore be more accurately described as socialist countries building towards communism.